 P (k out of n) = nCk . pk.
 (1-p)(n-k)

 The number of the specific outcomes, throwing a 6, will be represented by k.
-The probability of rolling a 6 will be p, and (p-1) will be the probability of failing to do so.
+The probability of rolling a 6 will be p, whereas (p-1) will be the probability of failing to do so.

 n = number of trials